JordiSeverini/JordiSeverini/README.md

 <br/>

 <div align="center">
- I’m currently a student at lighthouse labs
+ I’m currently a student at Lighthouse Labs

 Learning about Network Security,Threat Mitigation, Python & more!